AhoyISki/duat/duat-kak/README.md

-# parsec-kak
+# duat-kak

-An editing mode for Parsec, inspired by the Kakoune text editor.
+An editing mode for Duat, inspired by the Kakoune text editor.